Dry eye is a really common condition caused by a problem with your tears.

-Our Understanding Dry Eye guide is accredited by the Royal College of Ophthalmologists, and is designed to give you a detailed understanding of your eye condition and helpful advice on next steps.
+Our Understanding Dry Eye guide is accredited by the Royal College of Ophthalmologists, and is designed to give you a detailed understanding of your eye condition.

-Download our full guide on dry eye as a PDF (365KB)
+Download our guide on dry eye in PDF

-You can also download our full guide on dry eye as a Word document (30KB)
+You can also download our dry eye guide in Word.

 Understanding dry eye